CodenityOrg/problem-leetcode/README.md

   Solutions for leetcode
 </h6>

-incorporate your solution to the problem every week
+* incorporate your solution to the problem every week.
+* You can create a folder with your name and the solution to the problem and send a pull request to main from your branch